axelvaldez/radical-companies/_posts/2024/2024-07-27-an-alternative-to-fiat.markdown

  <p>In any case, this is going to quite possibly take a long time, but it will happen.</p>
  <p>By the way, the word <em>company</em> comes from Latin <em>com-</em> (thogether) and <em>pan</em> (bread, food>), meaning <em>people who break bread together</em>.</p>
  <div class="_citation">
-  <p>As palatial rankings solidified, so did the pantheon of gods.
+  <p>&ldquo;As palatial rankings solidified, so did the pantheon of gods.
 Violence within and military conquests between states were  accompanied by mergers and acquisitions among their deities.
 Consolidating hierarchies gave raise to <em>supreme gods</em>, thirsty for blood and eager for war.
 The gods climbed to the skies, severed their direct relation with their worshippers, and grew evermore mysterious and difficult to understand.
-A hierarchy of intermediaries&mdash;read, organized church&mdash;was now responsible for representing and interpreting them.</p>
+A hierarchy of intermediaries&mdash;read, organized church&mdash;was now responsible for representing and interpreting them.&rdquo;</p>
   <p id="_signature"><a href="https://bnarchives.yorku.ca/830/4/20240800_bn_the_road_to_gaza_wpcasp_web.htm" target="_blank">The Road to Gaza</a></p>
  </div>